fys4220/fys4220.github.io/fys4220-jbook/part-exercises/exercises_state_machine.md

   - std_logic
 ```

 When setting up the test conditions in the test bench, the inputs *tx_data_valid* and *tx_complete* signals shall be assumed to be synchronous to the clock and have a duration of one single clock cycle.
-Creating a single clock cycle pulse which is synchronous to the clock can be achieved with the following statements .
+Creating a single clock cycle pulse which is synchronous to the clock can be achieved with the following statements.

 ```{code-block} vhdl
 wait until rising_edge(clk);